B1g0ng/Savs-Common-Economy/README.md

 *   Server-side validation prevents duplication

 ## Permissions
 This mod supports the [Fabric Permissions API](https://github.com/lucko/fabric-permissions-api).
+To manage these permissions, you will need a permissions management mod such as **[LuckPerms](https://luckperms.net/)** (recommended) or any other mod that implements the Fabric Permissions API.

-If installed, you can use the following permission nodes.
-If not installed, the mod falls back to vanilla OP levels (Level 2 for admin commands).
+If no permissions mod is installed, the mod falls back to vanilla OP levels (Level 2 for admin commands).

 ### Player Permissions (Default: true)
 *   `savscommoneconomy.command.bal`: Access to `/bal` (self).